statebyte/VIP-Core-Reloaded/README.md

 ## Installation ##
 1. Grab the latest release from the release page and unzip it in your sourcemod folder.
-2. Restart the server or type `sm plugins load VIP-Core-Reloaded` in the console to load the plugin.
+2. Restart the server or type `sm plugins load VIP-Core` in the console to load the plugin.
-3. The config file will be automatically generated in cfg/sourcemod/
+3. The config file will be automatically generated in cfg/vip/

 ## Configuration ##
-- You can modify the phrases in addons/sourcemod/translations/VIP-Core-Reloaded.phrases.txt.
+- You can modify the phrases in addons/sourcemod/translations/vip_core.phrases.txt.
-- Once the plugin has been loaded, you can modify the cvars in cfg/sourcemod/VIP-Core-Reloaded.cfg.
+- Once the plugin has been loaded, you can modify the cvars in cfg/vip/VIP-Core.cfg.

+## Commands ##
+- sm_vip

 ## Changes  ##